xauusdbots/XAUUSD-BOTS/README.md

-# XAUUSD-BOTS
+📈 XAUUSD-BOTS
-Smart trading bots for XAU/USD — automation, modular strategies, RSI, volume, wicks logic, MA200 based strategy, multiple timeframes.
+Smart trading bots for XAU/USD (Gold vs USD), designed for educational and modular development.
+This repository contains a lightweight version of the bot — focused on RSI-based entries, basic price action logic, and order execution.